 What is Shiatsu?

 Shiatsu has its roots in Oriental medicine, taking a holistic view of the whole person (body, mind and spirit) and working with the network of energy that flows throughout the body.
-This energy is known as ‘Chi’ (usually pronounced “Chee”) in Chinese or ‘Ki’ (“Key”) in Japanese; acupuncture, yoga, tai chi and many other therapy and exercise systems work with this energy.
+This energy is known as ‘Chi’ (usually pronounced “Chee”) in Chinese or ‘Ki’ (“Key”) in Japanese; acupuncture, yoga, qigong, tai chi and many other therapy and exercise systems work with this energy in conjunction with the muscles, tendons, fascia and nerves to promote relaxation, ease, energy and well-being.

-Shiatsu treatments are carried out with the receiver lying or sitting comfortably and fully-clothed, often using palms, thumbs and fingertips, with pressure that may be very light or stronger, depending on what is appropriate for the person at that time.
-Stretches and massage may also be used as part of the treatment, which aims to activate, relax and enliven the receiver’s own energy system.
+Shiatsu sessions are usually hands-on, carried out lying down or sitting comfortably, fully-clothed, often using palms, thumbs and fingertips, with pressure that may be very light or stronger, depending on what is appropriate for the person at that time.
+Stretches and massage may also be used.